- Facts to Know

-- Cutaneous lupus erythematosus, which includes discoid lupus (DLE), involves the development of lesions on the face or other sun-exposed areas.
+- Cutaneous lupus erythematosus includes discoid lupus (DLE) as well as other subsets of cutaneous lupus erythematosus.
+DLE involves the development of lesions on the face, scalp, ears or other areas often those exposed to the sun.
+Lesions can also occur in the mouth, nose or vagina.
 The lesions are abnormally red, hard bumps or plaques.
 They may include an overgrowth of scaly tissue, plugged hair follicles and abnormally widened small blood vessels.
 Thinning of the healing skin can be seen in active lesions as well as part of atrophic scarring.
 There can be a loss of color in the skin, called dyspigmentation in older lesions.
 If the condition involves the scalp, there may be permanent scarring and loss of hair.
-Lesions are usually on the face or other sun-exposed areas, but they can also occur in the mouth, nose or vagina.
 Many people have DLE without SLE.
-In approximately 10 percent of these cases, DLE later progresses to the more severe SLE.
+In approximately 10-20 percent of these cases, DLE later progresses to the more severe SLE.
 This is more likely to happen in patients with lesions both above and below the neck.

 - Drug-induced lupus is caused by certain medications, the most common being: procainamide (Pronesyl), used for heart rhythm abnormalities, and hydralazine (Hydra-Zide), used for high blood pressure.
 Drug-induced lupus usually doesn't affect the kidneys or central nervous system and typically improves within six months of when the drug is discontinued.
 There are also specific medications, such as hydrochlorothiazide and terbenifine, that can induce a specific form of cutaneous lupus, subacute cutaneous lupus.